RetroDECK/ES-DE/FAQ.md

 ## Why is every controller button press registered twice in ES-DE?

-There are two reasons why double input is received in ES-DE, either because Steam is running and the _Desktop Configuration_ of the Steam Controller functionality is enabled, or due to buggy controller drivers where two devices are registered in parallel by the operating system.
-In the former case, enabling the Steam Controller functionality will by default also enable keyboard input to be sent whenever a button is pressed on the controller.
-As ES-DE reads both the keyboard and controller events this will be registered as double or conflicting input.
-To disable this functionality, go into the Steam settings interface, then select the _Controller_ entry followed by the _DESKTOP CONFIGURATION_ button.
+There are two main reasons why double input is received in ES-DE, either because Steam is running and Steam Input with Desktop Layout mappings is enabled, or due to buggy controller drivers where two devices are registered in parallel by the operating system.
+In the former case, enabling the Steam Input functionality will by default also enable keyboard input to be sent whenever a button is pressed on the controller.
+As ES-DE by default reads both the keyboard and controller events this will be registered as double or conflicting input.
+To disable this functionality, go into the Steam _Settings_ interface, then select the _Controller_ tab followed by the _Edit_ button for the _Desktop Layout_ option.
 Make sure to remove all keyboard mappings and the problem should disappear.
 An alternative solution is to add ES-DE as a Non-Steam game and launch it via the Steam application in which case the keyboard events will be automatically disabled (that's how it's normally done on the Steam Deck for instance).
 Making sure Steam is shut down while ES-DE is running is another possible solution.
+Yet another solution is to enable the _Ignore keyboard input_ option in the _Input Device Settings_ menu, although this is generally not recommended.

 The second reason for double input is buggy controller drivers.
 This seems to only occur with wireless controllers but it's possible that it also happens with wired devices.
 As ES-DE auto-configures all devices, every button press will in practice be received twice.
 The easiest solution to this problem is to enable the option _Only accept input from first controller_ in the _Input device settings_ menu, but the drawback of this is that all other attached controllers will also be ignored.
 A more proper workaround is to blacklist the redundant controller device, see the previous question above as blacklisting is essentially a custom controller profile entry.
 Note that neither of these approaches will affect the emulators/games launched from ES-DE, it only applies to the ES-DE application itself.

 ## I'm missing a feature, how can I make a request to have it added?

 First check the project [Kanban](https://gitlab.com/es-de/emulationstation-de/-/boards/1823720) board which contains an overview of planned future features and search for the functionality you would like to see added.
 Chances are there is already a card on the board describing what you intended to request.
 You can also check the [Roadmap](ROADMAP.md) document which contains a list of planned major features.
-If you can't find the feature you're looking for, you can request it either via adding an issue directly to the Kanban board, or by asking for it in our [Discord](https://discord.gg/EVVX4DqWAP) server.
+If you can't find the feature you're looking for, then you can request it either via adding an issue directly to the Kanban board, or by asking for it in our [Discord](https://discord.gg/EVVX4DqWAP) server.

-## I want to setup a gaming appliance based on the Raspberry Pi, can I use ES-DE for this?
+## I want to setup a gaming appliance based on a single-board computer, can I use ES-DE for this?

 This is not the goal of ES-DE, the application requires a desktop environment to run.
-If you want to run a frontend on a single-board computer or similar then there are better options out there.
+If you want to run a frontend on a single-board computer without using Xorg or Wayland then there are better options out there.
 But many people run ES-DE on arcade cabinets and similar which is definitely possible, it just requires a desktop-class operating system.